-The first step before commencing the IUI process is to have a tubal assessment.
-During this assessment, we will check that your fallopian tubes are open and healthy using a procedure called a HyCoSy.
+The first step before commencing the IUI process is for the woman to have a tubal assessment.
+During this assessment, if you are a woman going through this procedure, we will check that your fallopian tubes are open and healthy using a procedure called a HyCoSy.
 This involves a specialised vaginal ultrasound to detect whether dye passes through the fallopian tubes.
 Occasionally, the tubes will be assessed in other ways, such as through keyhole surgery or the use of a specialised X-ray called a hysterosalpingogram.

-We may recommend that you take fertility drugs to help boost your egg production.
-Occasionally, you can have IUI treatment as part of your normal menstrual cycle.
+We may recommend that the woman take fertility drugs to help boost her egg production.
+Occasionally, she can have IUI treatment as part of her normal menstrual cycle.

-If you are taking fertility drugs, we will monitor you regularly with ultrasound scans to check how many follicles are developing.
+If she is taking fertility drugs, we will monitor her regularly with ultrasound scans to check how many follicles are developing.

-Shortly before the insemination, you will be given a hormone injection called the trigger injection.
+Shortly before the insemination, the woman will be given a hormone injection called the trigger injection.
 This injection will help the final phase of egg maturation and will result in the egg being released, ready to travel down the fallopian tube to meet the sperm.

 Sperm are washed and prepared, and then the best quality sperm are selected and injected into the uterus.
 This process only takes a few minutes and is relatively pain free.

-After insemination, we will give you a date to carry out your pregnancy test, and this will be around two weeks after insemination.
+After insemination, we will give the woman a date to carry out her pregnancy test, and this will be around two weeks after insemination.
 Try not to take a pregnancy test any earlier than this as the result could be misleading.